andelkocvjetkovic/andjelko.dev/src/pages/index.md

 I currently work as a Front-end Developer at Codepool.
 I code on the web using my favorite language TypeScript in combination with React.
+Currently learning functional programming and how to use it in my daily work.
+Big fan of Vim and Neovim, I use it for all my coding tasks.